How to Make Tally Marks in Excel (4 Easy Methods)

 Steps:

-• First, select cell E8.
-Paste down the formula below into the Formula Bar, and press ENTER.
+• Copy and paste the formula below to the Formula Bar and press Enter.

 =FLOOR.MATH(D8,5)/5